dfijma/string-concat-harmful/README.md

 ```

 The problem with this bug is that it showed up on a Sunday.
-The OPS guys were moving the application to and IPv6-only production enviroment.
+The OPS guys were moving the application to an IPv6-only production enviroment.
 The programmer had to leave the familiy BBQ to commit a 'trivial' fix to this P1 bug over a broken WiFi network (what was the VPN password, again?).